works-on-my-machine/opencv-code-server/README.md

 CODE_SERVER_PROJECTS_VOLUME=<my-projects-path> \
 ./install.sh
 ```
 Using absolute paths is the recommended way.
 If you want to use relative paths, make sure they are relative to `docker-compose.yaml` file.
+Try to keep config and projects path outside of this repository for a persistent experience.

 ## Use
 Open your favorite browser and access to `https://opencv.lan` and `https://novnc.lan`.
 Checkout example project.